Quantifying the role of antiferromagnetic fluctuations in the superconductivity of the doped Hubbard model

-The upper panel of Fig.~\ref{fig:ImSigmaN} shows the Matsubara analysis of the M-point self energy and the lower panel shows the real axis fits.
-Both cases are consistent with a value of $g^2=3.80$ implying that about $2/3$ of $Z^N$ comes from the electron-spin fluctuation interaction.
+The upper panel of Fig.~\ref{fig:ImSigmaN} shows the Matsubara analysis of the normal component of the antinode self energy and the lower panel shows the real axis fits.
+Both cases are consistent with a value of $g^2=3.8$ implying that about $2/3$ of $Z^N$ comes from the electron-spin fluctuation interaction.

-With the spin fluctuation spectrum and the electron-spin fluctuation coupling constant in hand we next determine the extent to which superconductivity arises from spin fluctuations by solving the anomalous component of Eq.~\ref{eq:sigma} and comparing the result to the CTQMC solution.
+With the spin fluctuation spectrum and the electron-spin fluctuation coupling constant in hand, we next determine the extent to which superconductivity arises from spin fluctuations by solving the anomalous component of Eq.~\ref{eq:sigma} and comparing the result to the numerically exact CTQMC solution which gives $d_{x^2-y^2}$ symmetry superconductivity.
 We begin with the equation for the transition temperature $T_c$, obtained by linearizing Eq.~\ref{eq:sigma} in the anomalous component of the self energy.
-The resulting equation is a linear eigenvalue equation for eigenvector $\Sigma^A(i\omega_n)$; the largest eigenvalue increases as temperature decreases and $T_c$ is the temperature at which the leading eigenvalue equals unity.
-Using our estimated $g^2=3.8$ we find that at temperature $T=t/40$ the leading eigenvalue is about $0.5$, so that increasing the net pairing strength by a factor of about two would be needed to bring the leading eigenvalue up to $1$ (in fact a larger increase would be required because the coupling constant of the normal state self energy means the transition temperature does not vary linearly with the coupling).
+The resulting equation is a linear eigenvalue equation for eigenvector $\Sigma^A(i\omega_n)$; the largest eigenvalue $\lambda$ increases as temperature decreases, and $T_c$ is the temperature at which the leading eigenvalue equals unity [see Eq.~\ref{eq:sigmaA_linear}].
+A $d_{x^2-y^2}$ symmetry gap yields a non-negative eigenvalue.
+Using our estimated $g^2=3.8$, we find that at temperature $T=t/40$ the leading eigenvalue $\lambda$ is about $0.5$ [see inset of Fig.~\ref{fig:ReSigmaA}], so that increasing the net pairing strength by a factor of about two would be needed to bring the leading eigenvalue up to $1$ (in fact a larger increase would be required because the coupling constant of the normal state self energy means the transition temperature does not vary linearly with the coupling).

-Figure.~\ref{fig:ReSigmaA} compares the QMC anomalous self energy to the spin fluctuation self energy $\Sigma^{SF; A}$.
+Figure.~\ref{fig:ReSigmaA} compares the QMC anomalous self energy to the spin fluctuation self energy $\Sigma^{SF; A}_K$ at $K=(0, \pi)$.
 We note that the spin fluctuation interaction has two components, one from fluctuations near the antiferromagnetic wavevector $(\pi,\pi)$ and one from fluctuations at small momenta near $Q=(0,0)$.
-The small momentum fluctuations make a negative contribution to $\Sigma^A$.
-At the lowest Matsubara frequency the $\Sigma^{SF; A}$ produced by the spin fluctuation theory is approximately half of the QMC self energy, again indicating that spin fluctuation theory \cite{Scalapino66} alone cannot account for the superconductivity.
+The small momentum fluctuations make a negative contribution to $\Sigma^A_K$.
+At the lowest Matsubara frequency the $\Sigma^{SF; A}_K$ produced by the spin fluctuation theory is approximately half of the QMC self energy, again indicating that spin fluctuation theory \cite{Scalapino66} alone cannot account for the superconductivity.